History

 The company's scientific and technological potential is constantly growing.

-The technical partners for the broadcast were the leading European satellite operator Eutelsat, the global leader in digital multimedia technologies, Samsung Electronics, and Platforma HD, a Russian pay-TV operator in high-definition (HDTV) format.
+The technical partners for the broadcast were the leading European satellite operator Eutelsat, the global leader in digital multimedia technologies, Samsung Electronics, and Platform HD, a Russian pay-TV operator in high-definition (HDTV) format.

 learn more